HQ

 Chores everyone can see

 Who does what, when.
-Assigned or rotated, with points and a weekly recap, so accountability doesn't mean nagging.
+Fixed, rotating, or up for grabs — with streaks, a leaderboard, and a weekly recap, so accountability doesn't mean nagging.

 03